texfaq/texfaq.github.io/FAQ-findfiles.md

 A user of Google can restrict the search to
 CTAN by entering
   `site:ctan.org tex-archive <search term(s)>`
-in Google's ''search box''.
-You can also enforce the restriction using Google's ''advanced search'' mechanism;
+in Google's "search box".
+You can also enforce the restriction using Google's "advanced search" mechanism;
 other search engines (presumably) have similar facilities.

 Many people avoid the need to go over the network at all, for their